davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 <blockquote class="pullquote">It's hard to live a life free of compromise</blockquote>

 It's hard to live a life free of compromise.
 Going All In is to compromise.
-It means you must tolerate the downsides of this technology (assuming you view at least some of them as downsides).
-I know I do, but I also know that tolerance is not support, and that every one, every where, every day must weigh their needs against what their conscience can bear.
+It means you must tolerate the downsides of this technology (assuming you believe there *are* at least some downsides).
+Of course, tolerance is not the same thing as support.
+Every one, every where, every day must weigh their needs against what their conscience can bear.

 If your priority is to stay working in software development, especially if you have a long career ahead of you, going All In is the safest, simplest, most practical option.
-The consequence is that aforementioned compromise.
+You just have to be able to live with yourself.

-Beyond that ethical compromise, I find this option depressing for two reasons.
+There are two reasons I find this option depressing, beyond having to tolerate the ethical problems.

 <figure class="small-figure left">
   <a href="/images/prettyplease.jpg">
     <img src="/images/prettyplease.jpg"